 Football legend Steve Bull has visited a 3D printing specialist to collect desperately needed face shields for New Cross Hospital in Wolverhampton.

-The former England star visited Ricoh 3D’s Telford base to collect 250 specially designed masks for Black Country hospitals including New Cross, Walsall Manor and Russells Hall.
+The former England star, Steve Bull, visited Ricoh 3D’s Telford base to collect 250 specially designed masks for Black Country hospitals including New Cross, Walsall Manor and Russells Hall.

 Ricoh 3D was quick to respond to Steve Bull’s plea for full face protection for doctors and nurses at New Cross to help in the battle against COVID-19.

 Ricoh 3D has used its innovative technology to design and produce the reusable face shield, which has been tested by staff at The Royal London Hospital who commented on its comfort over existing equipment .The company is now in discussions with medical establishments and NHS Trusts across the UK about supplying the face shields.
 It has the capacity to produce upwards of 40,000 a week.